All Great stories start with the dark moment in their journeys- Their Rock Bottoms

 While it was not the beginning of my health decline- it was the beginning of my story- the turning point when the story really began to take off.
 But first let me give you a quick synopsis of what led me to that fateful turning point…

-But it took something much great to make me really begin- begin a healing journey, begin to search for answers, begin to start asking questions, begin to really start my own story.
+But it took something much greater to make me really begin- my healing journey, begin to search for answers, begin to start asking questions, begin to really start my own story.
 Like I said- many really good stories start with rock bottom, not a slow decline.

 A week later I had lost 8 pounds and couldn’t get to the bathroom without holding someone’s hand, had to shower in a chair, and could barely hold up my head to wash my hair.
 I was told there was nothing wrong with me.
 As I pleaded for someone to listen, the attending doctor would inch for the door.
 At 38 years old, I was actually told I would “grow out of it’.

 They treated me like they thought I was crazy… and I was crazy… crazy upset that no one would help me; that no one would listen to me or test me for anything outside ordering an EKG or a stress test.
 I was crazy upset because when I would have episodes where my limbs would draw up and my extremities started to tingle and my muscles would contract in on themselves and then I would lose consciousness and in extreme times, my ability to breathe.
 Nobody cared or even answered the emergency button that I pressed.
 I could have died as I waited 20 minutes for someone to see what I needed.
 I had no idea if I was going to die while I waited for the hospital staff to notice that I needed help.
 I called my husband and begged him to leave work and stay with me.
 I didn’t feel safe and didn’t want to be left alone.